 — James Cash Penney

 This factor is not just about the developers; it also involves the project managers and business analysts.
-Consider that good project management and business analysis are essential to evaluate, coordinate, estimate, and control the project until it is successfully delivered.
+Consider that good project management and business analysis are essential to evaluate, coordinate, estimate, and control the development process until the desired outcome is achieved.
 Competence is very important, as it is the fulcrum of the other factors highlighted previously.

 Your project development team and all its members must be well qualified and experienced for your task.
 Otherwise, there will be a time delay in completion and delivery.
 As a precaution, individuals in the team must be technically sound and accountable to complete your project successfully without setbacks.